university-of-york/esg-app-planning-poker/README.md

 ### Deploying the application

-You can deploy the application with:
+You can deploy the application with `npm run deploy`
- - `npm run deploy:dev` to deploy to development
- - `npm run deploy:prod` to deploy to production

 ## Project overview